font-bakers/glaze/docs/quickstart.md

 ## Optional Flags

-`--output` is the path to the desired location of the output images.
-If `--output` is not specified, it defaults to the present working directory.
+1. `--output`: Path to the desired location of the output renders.
+Defaults to the present working directory.

-`--num_points` is the number of points to sample per Bezier curve.
+2. `--num_points`: Number of points to sample per Bezier curve.
 Defaults to 32.

-`--lim` is the x and y limits of the rendered glyph.
+3. `--lim`: x and y limits of the rendered glyph.
 This flags is passed as comma-separated values, e.g. `glaze --input MyFont.json --lim -0.2,1.3`.
    Defaults to [-0.3, 1.2].

-`--grid` is whether to overlay the axes and gridlines on the rendered glyph.
+4. `--grid`: If True, overlays the axes and gridlines on the rendered glyph.
    Defaults to False.